 How Much Chocolate Will Hurt A Cat?

-While one taste of melted chocolate may not do any visible harm to your cat, any chocolate is too much for cats.
+While one taste of melted chocolate may not do any visible harm to your feline friend, any chocolate is too much for cats.
 Since theobromine and caffeine naturally occur in cacao – the main ingredient in chocolate, even a small bite can be lethal.

-While all chocolates pose serious risks to cats, baking it is more toxic, given the high amounts of theobromine.
+While all chocolates pose serious risks, baking it is more toxic to cats, given the high amounts of theobromine.
 White chocolate, semi-sweet chocolate, and dark chocolate have a lower percentage of cocoa, making them less toxic.
 However, they are still lethal to your cat's health.

 The type of chocolate that your cat feeds on is just one-factor dictating toxicity levels.
 It also matters how much chocolate is ingested, the size as well as the age of the cat.
 20mg of theobromine for every pound of weight is bound to cause health problems or side effects.